mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 }
 ```

 You can mix and match the regular syntax and repeat syntax.
-This creates one 300px column, and three 200px columns.
+This example creates one 300px column, and three 200px columns.

 ```css
 .grid {